This rich and creamy coconut lentil curry is the perfect dinner idea if you are looking for something flavorful, healthy, and quick to make.

 Yes, canned lentils are a bit more expensive than using dry lentils.
 But hey, when you have no time, anything helps.

-When you cook with canned lentils, always check the ingredients and use lentils without added salt.
+When cooking with canned lentils, always check the ingredients and use lentils without added salt.
 If you can afford organic, even better.

 - Add the chopped carrots, crushed tomatoes, and coconut milk.

-- Let the sauce simmer for a couple of minutes, then add the cooked lentils, some chili flakes, chopped coriander, and season with salt.
+- Let the sauce simmer for a couple of minutes, then add the cooked lentils, chili flakes, and chopped coriander, and season with salt.

 - Add your greens and let them cook for 10-15 minutes until they are nice and tender.
 Stir a few times, and if the curry looks dry, add the extra water a bit at a time.